-East Coast Outfitters (ECO) is a community based outdoor resource centre featuring premier quality guided sea kayak tours, lessons, and equipment rentals.
+East Coast Outfitters (ECO) is a community-based outdoor resource centre featuring premier quality guided sea kayak tours, lessons, and equipment rentals.
 We give visitors a chance to learn about the natural and cultural history of the area while experiencing some of the best sea kayaking anywhere.

-ECO is located in the community of Lower Prospect, Nova Scotia, 45 minutes from the Halifax International Airport, and halfway between the city of Halifax and world famous Peggy’s Cove.
+ECO is located in the community of Lower Prospect, Nova Scotia, 45 minutes from the Halifax International Airport, and halfway between the city of Halifax and world-famous Peggy’s Cove.
 Lower Prospect is a small fishing village with a population of about 200.
 Weather still matters in Lower Prospect.
 Everyone still waves.

 We offer one of the most varied outdoor programs in Atlantic Canada, and we are the only outdoor operator driven largely by community economic development.
-In the wake of a collapsed groundfish industry, coastal communities like ours are faced with a challenge of economic uncertainty.
+In the wake of a collapsed groundfish industry, coastal communities like ours are faced with the challenge of economic uncertainty.
 Eco-tourism can provide an alternative resource on which to base the economy of our village.
 We call it “Codfish to Kayaks”.

 Our Misson, Vison and Values

 East Coast Outfitters provides customers with world-class outdoor experiences in a safe & fun fashion that is socially, environmentally, and economically sustainable.

 East Coast Outfitters strives to provide employees with a great place to work by offering an environment that is fun, challenging, promotes teamwork and mutual respect.

 East Coast Outfitters strives to be a leader in the paddling industry, and to do it in a way that promotes safe, healthy, and sustainable outdoor endeavors, and is a positive influence on the lives of our clients, our employees and the members of our community.